 Explanation of the Proposed Amendment

-Section 2 is also largely based on Section 2 of HJR 48, but I expanded the rationales for campaign finance regulation and added language about limitations upon individual and aggregate contributions and expenditures.
-I also moved the disclosure requirement to Section 4.
+Section 2 is also largely based on Section 2 of H.J.Res.
+48, but the rationales for campaign finance regulation have been expanded and additional limitations upon individual and aggregate contributions and expenditures were added.
+Also, the disclosure provision has been moved from Section 2 to Section 4.

 Section 3 excludes all artificial entities except political parties and registered political committees from making contributions or incurring expenditures.
-Both political parties and political committees are non-profit corporations.
 Those must be excepted from the ban against participation by artificial entities because they are historically part of the process and serve useful purposes.
-The problem of Super Pacs being able to amass huge sums of money is eliminated by requiring that only individual persons may contribute to them and those individuals shall have individual and aggregated limitations on what they can give.

 Sections 5 and 6 were largely borrowed from other proposed federal amendments.